-What’s amazing is that you can learn web development just on your own.
-When you’re done reading this post, you’d have very clear directions on how to become a professional web developer.
-The steps explained here are achievable and proved over years by several expert web developers, you can become one by following through.
+What’s amazing is that you can learn web development on your own.
+When you’re done reading this post, you’ll have very clear directions on how to become a skilled web developer.
+The steps explained here are achievable and proved over the years by several expert web developers, you can become one by following through.

 Before starting the steps, it’s important you understand the following…

 Based on the process of web development, a web developer is a programmer that creates web-based applications to be accessed through the Internet.
 These websites and apps have specific features and functions that the dev is responsible to build through his programming skills.

 Web development consists of 2 major sections; as an aspiring web developer, you can choose to specialize in any of the sections.

 - FrontEnd Web Developer is responsible for building and designing layouts, features, and appearance of a website.
 This role is also called client-side developer.